treyhunner/treyhunner.github.com/source/_posts/2016-03-15-regular-expressions-in-python-webinar.markdown

 Is this like a seminar?
 Aren't seminars boring?
 Seminars can be boring but I'm hoping this webinar will be fun.

-"Webinar" sounds lame, but I prefer it over "Wwworkshop".
+"Webinar" doesn't sound cool, but I prefer it over "Wwworkshop".

 This will basically be like **an online workshop**.
 I'll demonstrate some concepts through live coding and explanations and we'll take a couple breaks to work through exercises together.
 There will be a chat room so we can discuss the concepts and share our answers for each of the exercises.